kubernetes-sigs/lws/docs/example/saxml/README.md

 ![image](https://github.com/kubernetes-sigs/lws/assets/86417275/2c4a9abd-f988-4f2e-ad3f-c7b03f0b6485)

 ## Deploy ConfigMap with model configuration
 The ConfigMap contains where the model will be loaded, what model it is, and the checkpoint that will be used.
-If the model information on the ConfigMap is updated, t the HTTP Server will unpublish the model that was loaded, and publish a model that reflects the new model information.
+If the model information on the ConfigMap is updated, the HTTP Server will unpublish the model that was loaded, and publish a model that reflects the new model information.

 Apply the `configmap.yaml` manifest: